 The central importance of the client/clinician relationship should demand the utmost attention to matching a client with the most appropriate psychotherapist, rather than adopting a “next cab off the rank” approach.

-In another innovation, Psychology Melbourne pioneered the use of a “matching session”, in which a client is interviewed by one of our specially trained psychologists, to evaluate key issues and characteristics and match them to our team members.
+In another innovation, Psychology Melbourne pioneered the use of a “matching session”, in which a client is interviewed by one of the specially trained psychologists, to evaluate key issues and characteristics and match them to the team members.

 We employed an independent researcher to analyse the impact of matching sessions and Jill Wright delivered the resulting research paper, “Building the Therapeutic Relationship in Private Practice, at the 2014 APS Annual Conference in Hobart.
 That paper showed a significant link between matching and successful outcomes.